wilms-keoz/search_core_twitter/Documentation/source/configuration.rst

    Indexer/TweetIndexer

-.. _configuration_twitterAccount:
+.. _configuration_account:

 Twitter Account
 ---------------

 As multiple twitter connections are possible, you have to configure the connection to use for each index definition.
-This is done using the ``twitterAccount`` option, which has to match the ``<identifier>`` of a twitter connection.
+This is done using the ``account`` option, which has to match the ``<identifier>`` of a twitter connection.

 .. code-block:: typoscript

    plugin.tx_searchcore.settings.indexing {
        tweetsFromPress {
-           twitterAccount = pressAccount
+           account = pressAccount
        }
    }